yangyan22/ReDeLI/README.md

-# Self-Supervised Low-Light Image Enhancement Guided by Re-degradation
+# Re-degradation-guided self-supervised low-light image enhancement
 ## 📋 Project Overview

-RGRD (Retinex-Guided Re-Degradation) unifies model-driven priors and data-driven learning for noise-free and perceptually faithful low-light image enhancement in a self-supervised manner.
-Based on Retinex theory, RGRD employs two synergistic re-degradation mechanisms—re-noising for reflectance consistency and re-lighting for illumination invariance—to jointly disentangle reflectance and illumination while suppressing noise.
+Re-degradation-guided self-supervised low-light image enhancement unifies model-driven priors and data-driven learning for noise-free and perceptually faithful low-light image enhancement in a self-supervised manner.
+Based on Retinex theory, our method employs two synergistic re-degradation mechanisms—re-noising for reflectance consistency and re-lighting for illumination invariance—to jointly disentangle reflectance and illumination while suppressing noise.
 The enhanced image is reconstructed by refining illumination and recombining it with denoised reflectance.
 A self-adaptive adjustment strategy further ensures adaptive and high-quality illumination enhancement.
 <div align=center><img src="RGRD.png" height = "100%" width = "100%"/></div>